-Consumer Advisors are volunteers who have experience of Monash Health services as either a patient, carer or a member of a patient and would like to be involved in improving health care services and delivery.
+Consumer Advisors are volunteers who have experience of Monash Health services as either a patient, carer or a family member of a patient and would like to be involved in improving health care services and delivery.
 They provide advice to Monash Health in a formal capacity through involvement on committees, working groups and project teams.

 Who can join the Register?

 Community members who use Monash Health Services can apply to join the register.
 This includes Monash Health patients, carers, and family members of patients in the Monash Health catchment.

 The following are not eligible to join the register: